-- 1. General - The host coach is responsible for having a current USFA rule book and these rules available at all matches. - These rules shall apply unless an exception(s) is agreed upon in writing by the participating coaches and/or the constituted governing authority before the start of any bout. - Where USFA rules state the words "team captain," this will be the coach or designee. - 2.
+- 1. General - The host coach is responsible for having a current USFA rule book and these rules available at all matches. - These rules shall apply unless an exception(s) is agreed upon in writing by the participating coaches and/ or the constituted governing authority before the start of any bout. - Where USFA rules state the words "team captain," this will be the coach or designee. - Language All conversations between officials, competitors and coaches on the competition floor must be done in English.
+Any individual on the competition floor using a language other than English may be considered as disturbing the order of competition as rules in t.82 of the USFA Rules Book. - The entire National Collegiate Men's and Women's Fencing Championships event is equivalent to the USFA definition of competition. - 2.
 Organization of Competitions - Dual Meet: A three-weapon meet between two teams, each having three fencers in each of the three weapons for a total of nine fencers.
 Each of the fencers of one weapon squad will meet each of the fencers of the other weapon squad in one bout, for a total of nine bouts.
 The same procedure is followed for each weapon squad for a total of 27 bouts. - Multiple Meet: Is more than one dual meet involving more than two teams at one site on the same date. - Bout Committee: It shall be appointed by the head referee and shall be comprised of referees.
 (If an appropriate authority has not appointed a head referee, the referees will select a head referee.) - NCAA Official Scoresheet: It is to be provided by the host and is to be used for all intercollegiate varsity meets. - Dual-Meet Format: - All three weapons of the same team will be scored on the same half of the scoresheet. ("Team A" remains "Team A" in all three weapons; if the men's team and the women's teams from both schools are fencing concurrently, this applies to all six weapons.) - It must be determined before a dual meet which system of fencing will be used.
 The host will determine the system used unless both coaches agree on a different system.
 The following are suggested systems:

-System 1: A dual meet conducted on two strips. Épée/foil and sabre will start simultaneously and épée/foil will start as soon as one of the two strips is available.
+System 1: A dual meet conducted on two strips. Épée/foil and sabre will start simultaneously and épée/ foil will start as soon as one of the two strips is available.
 System 2: A dual meet conducted on two strips.
 The order of bouts is three bouts sabre, then three bouts foil and three épée simultaneously.
 Repeat the sequence until all bouts are fenced.